 The language allows the description of a server configuration with an abstraction of the resources that an administrator already thinks in: users, groups, packages, files, cron, mount and services, to name a few.

 The relationship between the resources are also specified.
 For example, a service depends on a configuration file, and that file depends on a package being installed.
-The relationships
+The relationships provide order as the policy is applied and allow Puppet to restart dependent services when their configurations change.

 The resources can also be composed into logical collections.
 To reuse the previous example, a package, a configuration file and a service can be grouped together.
 The group can then be reused and treated as a single logical entity in other Puppet code.
 The client-server setup provides a secure mechanism for transporting the specific configurations from the central description to the individual hosts over HTTP with SSL authentication and encryption -- the same SSL used to secure online banking and e-commerce.
 Each host only receives its specifically compiled configuration to apply.